Hollywood Gold

 Hollywood Gold is the fourth EP by American country music artist Parker McCollum.
 It was released on October 16, 2020, by MCA Nashville.
 It was produced by Jon Randall and was McCollum's first major-label release.

 The EP marked a rise in McCollum's success with his first number one single, "Pretty Heart," (Note: "Pretty Heart" was released as a single before the EP released, but was released as a single to his next album, Gold Chain Cowboy.) topping Billboards Country Airplay.
 Alongside the song's individual success, Hollywood Gold charted on the Billboard 200 at 99 and on the Top Country Albums at 10.

 History

 The title Hollywood Gold is a reference to a racehorse once owned by McCollum's grandfather, which McCollum learned more about while listening to a story from his grandmother.
-According to McCollum, the horse had been purchased with great excitement but was stolen shortly after a long search that ultimately ended in recovery.
-He described the name as "near and dear" to him and felt it fitting for the project, as the songs all came "from the same place" emotionally and thematically.
-McCollum has said the EP is a pendulum that swings between different sides of his personality from his optimistic side to his loving side, with every song carrying a piece of his internal conflict.